 - Nausea and vomiting

-- Anorexia
+- Anorexia (lack of appetite)

-- Headache
+- Headache (may be absent)

 - Pallor

-TOM TIP: When a patient presents with possible migraines ask about recurrent central abdominal pain as a child.
+TOM TIP: When a patient presents with possible migraines, ask about recurrent central abdominal pain as a child.
 They may have a history of abdominal migraine that started before the headaches.

 Infections

 Infections can cause headaches in children.
-In a child with a new headache, always check for symptoms and signs of a viral upper respiratory tract infection, otitis media, sinusitis and tonsillitis.
+In a child with a new headache, check for symptoms and signs of a viral upper respiratory tract infection, otitis media, sinusitis and tonsillitis.
 The headache should resolve along with the infection.
 Paracetamol and ibuprofen can be helpful for symptomatic relief.

-Last updated January 2020
+Last updated January 2026